The BCIT Radio Arts and Entertainment diploma program prepares students for a career in media behind the scenes or in

-Radio students operate Evolution 107.9, a fully licensed FM radio station.
-All on-air content, including news, sports, advertising messages, and short and long-form features, are written and presented on-air by second year students.
+Radio students operate Evolution 107.9, a CRTC-licensed FM radio station.
+All on-air content, including news, sports, advertising messages, and short and long-form features, are written and presented by second year students.
 Students also participate in various marketing opportunities throughout the community with the Evolution 107.9 Promo Team.
 Evolution 107.9 is also the radio play-by-play voice of the Simon Fraser University men’s hockey team.

-Radio students participate in a four week internship with a radio station, TV station, marketing firm, or production company to learn on the job and develop connections in the media industry.
-Many students find internships in communities throughout BC and even across the Canada.
+Radio Arts and Entertainment students participate in a four week internship with a radio station, TV station, marketing firm, or production company to learn on the job and develop connections within the media industry.
+Many students find internships in communities throughout British Columbia, across Canada, and around the world.

 Students gain valuable skills that can lead to a wide variety of broadcast and media-related job opportunities.